 '''

 Theorem subject_reduction: forall i IL C C' a a' LL1 LL2 A,

 (forall V, In V (get_boxed a) ->

-~(exists n, V = (Var n) \/ V = (CON (Qvar n)))) ->
+\sim (exists n, V = (Var n) \/ V = (CON (Qvar n)))) ->

 NoDup (FQUC a') -> NoDup (FQU a') ->

 (forall t, In t IL ->

-(exists n, t = is_qexp (Var n) \setminus/
+(exists n, t = is_gexp (Var n) \setminus/

-t = is_qexp (CON (Qvar_n)) \/
+t = is_qexp (CON (Qvar n)) \setminus /

 exists T, t = typeof (Var n) T)) ->

-(forall q, In q (FQ a') -> In (typeof q qubit) LL2)
+(forall q, In q (FQ a') -> In (typeof q qubit) LL2) ->

 Subtypecontext IL LL1 IL LL1 ->

 Subtypecontext IL LL2 IL LL2 ->

-common_ll a a' LL1 LL2 ->
+common ll a a' LL1 LL2 ->

 seq i IL [] (atom (reduct C a C' a')) ->

+exists

+j,

+seq

+j IL LL1

+(atom

-exists j, seq j IL LL1 (atom (typeof a A))
+(typeof a A)) ->

-exists k, seq k IL LL (atom (typeof a'
+k IL LL (atom

-A))
+(typeof a'

+exists k,

+seq

+A)).

 '''

 The three underlined predicates represent the core of the the subject reduction theorem.
-The three predicates translate the typical meaning of the subject reduction: an expression a', that is the reduction of a well-typed expression a, is also well-typed and hold the same type as the original expression a.
+The three predicates translate the typical meaning of the subject reduction: an expression a', that is the reduction of a well-typed expression a, is also well-typed and has the same type as the original expression a.

 The remaining hypotheses belong to two categories and require explanation.
 The three lines following the theorem name are additional well-formedness constraints.
 As we will describe below, the one involving get_boxed was unexpected and illustrates the merits of formal proofs to check paper-and-pencil ones, which often overlook the kind of detail captured by this definition.
 The remaining lines are conditions on contexts.
-We are able to reuse our Subtypecontext definition to capture some of the requirements, but in addition, we define an additional context relation common_l1 as well as add some additional requirements on the form of assumptions appearing in contexts.
+We are able to reuse our Subtypecontext definition to capture some of the requirements, but in addition, we define an additional context relation common_ll as well as add some additional requirements on the form of assumptions appearing in contexts.

 In general, type soundness results are often stated and proved for typing of closed terms and empty contexts.
 Here, we could restrict terms so that they contain no free term variables (in particular, require that a and a' contain no free term variables), but we cannot do the same for quantum variables since there is no lambda binder for quantum variables in the language.
 Most of our additional hypotheses provide the required structure for the appearance of assumptions about quantum variables in contexts, but we go beyond that and also allow free term variables in a and a'.
 Doing so requires some additional hypotheses in the statement of the theorem, but allows us to prove a more general form.
 The version requiring a and a' to be closed follows as a corollary.
-In summary, the basic requirements for free quantum variables are that for every variable q (of the form (CON (Qvar n))), q is free in a or a' if and only if there is an assumption (is_qexp q) in IL, q is free in a if and only if there is an assumption of the form (typeof q qubit) in LL1, and q is free in a' if and only if there is an assumption of the form (typeof q qubit) in LL2.
+In summary, the basic requirements for free quantum variables are that for every variable q (of the form (CON (Qvar n))), q is free in a or a' if and only if there is an assumption (is_qexp q) in IL, q is free in a if and only if there is an assumption of the form (typeof q qubit) in LL1.